 On a mission for mental health

-Mental disorders have a strong impact on humanity and society, also including the younger individuals.
-The lack of knowledge inhibits the emergence of means to improve life trajectories.
-The mission of the Synapsy Center for Neuroscience and Mental Health Research is to reverse this through research, training and knowledge transmission.
+Mental disorders have a strong impact on humanity and society, without sparing the younger generations.
+The lack of knowledge inhibits the emergence of ways in which to improve life trajectories.
+The mission of the Synapsy Centre for Neuroscience and Mental Health Research is to solve this through research, training and knowledge transfer.

 We are launching: the "Synapsy Center Progress Reports” – this will be an opportunity for two research groups (clinical and pre-clinical) to present their research on a given topic.
 One or two person(s) per group will present their current work with the goal of fostering interactions between Centre groups.
 All meetings are open to All within the Centre and you are strongly encouraged to participate.

 Inauguration of the "NeuroNA Human Cellular Neuroscience Platform"

 We are delighted to announce the inauguration our new NeuroNA Foundation Human Cellular Neuroscience platform.
 This state-of-the-art platform offers an unprecedented tool for the study the human brain at the cellular level and to unravel mechanisms that lead to neuropsychiatric diseases such as autism, schizophrenia and depression.